 Plan Elements Revision of Existing PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA?
-Y N Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
+Y N Statement of Housing Needs and Strategy for Addressing Housing Needs Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
 Financial Resources.
 Rent Determination.
 Operation and Management.
-Grievance Procedures.
+Financial Resources.
 Homeownership Programs.
 Community Service and Self-Sufficiency Programs.
 Safety and Crime Prevention.
 Pet Policy.
 Asset Management.
 Substantial Deviation.
-Significant Amendment/Modification Statement of Housing Needs and Strategy for Addressing Housing Needs: Waitlist information was updated to July 2022 info.
+Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): Statement of Housing Needs and Strategy for Addressing Housing Needs: Waitlist information was updated to July 2022 info.
 Deconcentration and Other Policies that Govern Eligibility, Selection and Admission: Updated for information regarding adoption of the Nan McKay templates for the ACOP and Administrative Plan.
 Financial Resources: This info has been updated based on most current information.
 Grievance Procedures: This info has been updated as part of the Resident Handbook.
 Homeownership Program: Updated for 2022 outcomes, including ACTS program Comnunity Service and Self-Sufficiency Plan: Minor edits to Financial literacy program, Neighborhood Networks, FSS, and Section 3 program.
-Safety and Crime Prevention: Added training plan for VAWA for staff for 2022 or 2023.
+Safety and Crime Prevention: Added training plan for VAWA for staff for 2022 or 2023. (c) The PHA must submit its Deconcentration Policy for Field Office review.
 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N ☐ Hope VI or Choice Neighborhoods. ☐ Mixed Finance Modernization or Development. ☐ Demolition and/or Disposition. ☐ Designated Housing for Elderly and/or Disabled Families. ☐ Conversion of Public Housing to Tenant-Based Assistance. ☐ Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD. ☐ Cocupancy by Over-Income Families. ☐ Occupancy by Police Officers. ☐ Non-Smoking Policies. ☐ Non-Smoking Policies. ☐ Project-Based Vouchers. ☐ Units with Approved Vacancies for Modernization. ☐ Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
-For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
-If using Project-Based Vouchers (PBVs), provide the Progress Report.
+Y N ☐ Hope VI or Choice Neighborhoods. ☐ Mixed Finance Modernization or Development. ☐ Demolition and/or Disposition. ☐ Designated Housing for Elderly and/or Disabled Families. ☐ Conversion of Public Housing to Tenant-Based Assistance. ☐ Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD. ☐ Cocupancy by Over-Income Families. ☐ Occupancy by Police Officers. ☐ Nos-Bnoking Policies. ☐ Project-Based Vouchers. ☐ Units with Approved Vacancies for Modernization. ☐ Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants).
+Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year and Annual Plan.